Jenny-PL/unit_1_notes/week_two.md

 ---
 ## Variables & Memory
 - Scope: Where in your code can you access yoru variable? (local vs. global)
+- Tool for seeing what your code is doing: [Python Tutor](https://cs1110.cs.cornell.edu/tutor/#mode=edit0)
 ---
 ## Tests
 - Automated Tests